Does USCIS Count Self-Citations? Independent Citations for EB-1 Explained

 By presenting a transparent, high-quality record that accurately reflects self-citation EB-1 standards, you shift the focus to your strongest asset: your independent, global acclaim.

-CitePal can efficiently help you with your EB-1 petition by providing quick, organic, independent citations and a professional “citation analysis report” to assess the self-citation status that you will need during your application.
-You can browse our services that help boost the citation count of scientific publications here.
+CitePal can efficiently help you with your EB-1 petition by providing a professional “citation analysis report” to assess the self-citation status that you will need during your application.
+You can browse our services here.